dafaronbi/Synth-3D/README.md

 3D Audio Final Project

 ## Install
 To install, simply download the VST plugin from this repository.
 It is available in the VST folder in component and VST3 format.
-Once it is downloaded, place it in the approprriate folder.
+Once it is downloaded, place it in the appropriate folder.

 For Mac, this folder is usually in "/Library/Audio/Plug-Ins/Components" or "/Library/Audio/Plug-Ins/VST".